quantiota/SKA-Harmonic-Oscillator/ska_simple_harmonic_oscillator/README.md

 ![SKA Harmonic Oscillator Dashboard](harmonic_oscillator_dashboard.png)

-*Real-time analysis of a simple harmonic oscillator using the SKA framework, with **position as the only feature input**.
+*Real-time analysis of a superposition of three harmonic oscillators  using the SKA framework, with **position as the only feature input**.
 The dashboard shows the evolution of position, classical and information Lagrangians, entropy, knowledge, and decision variables over time.*

 ## Interpretation